fly1ngDream/planeks-news-task/README.md

     - [x] Replies

 4. Admin panel
+    - [x] Admins, editors and ordinary users groups by default
     - [ ] Ability to disable moderation for staff users
     - [ ] Ability to disable moderation for any single user